Prudhvihub/Reposithub/README.md

-# Reposithub
+# harsha
-This repository contains info about SRM-internship on react js.
+web project
+# internship programe on web design and development